mysteryduck/github/README.md

 The **RStudio: Review Changes** window has opened.
 Click on the **Staged** checkbox next to `README.md` and enter a **Commit message**.
 Your message should describe the changes you've made to the file you're uploading (in this case, an initial commit).

-Note the red and green lines in the lower half of the screen.
-What do you think is happening here?

-Click **Commit**
+These changes are shown in the lower half of the screen, with deletions and insertions highlighted in red and green, respectively.
+Click **Commit** to continue.

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-1.png" height="500">

-`README.md` is now staged, with 7 insertions and 1 deletion. **Close** this window.
+Congratulations! `README.md` is now staged, with 7 insertions and 1 deletion.
+**Close** this window.

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-2.png" height="500">

-Then **Push** all staged files to GitHub.
+Then **Push** all staged files (at the moment, just `README.md`) to GitHub.

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-3.png" height="500">

-You'll need to enter your password
+You'll need to enter your password..

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-4.png" height="500">

-Congratulations!
-You've successfully pushed these changes to GitHub
+Congratulations again!
+You've successfully pushed these changes to GitHub.

 <img src="https://github.com/mysteryduck/github/blob/master/img/3-5.png" height="500">